 Hydropower water storage reservoirs, however, operate often for multiple purposes (e.g. domestic/agricultural water supply, environment protection, tourism, flood protection, etc.) and conflicts of use may arise when resources are scarce.
 Available forecast information, optimisation tools and adaptive strategies help to inform operational decision-making.

-In this sectoral survey, we will evaluate the impacts of improved predictability of hydro-meteorological events on the hydropower sector at different temporal scales.
+In this sectoral survey, we evaluated the impacts of improved predictability of hydro-meteorological events on the hydropower sector at different temporal scales.

-Four sites in Europe, covering different hydro-climatic and socio-economic contexts, are included to capture the diversity of conditions encountered in hydropower management:
+Four sites in Europe, covering different hydro-climatic and socio-economic contexts, were included to capture the diversity of conditions encountered in hydropower management:

 - South-East French catchments;